the-cult-of-integral/discord-raidkit/README.md

 - Commands must be used like regular commands - in other words, in a text channel.
 Pretty much every server has a text channel, although it is best to find one that your sure no one is currently watching.
 Commands will delete themselves after being entered to help you go further undetected.

-"**But Catterall!**" You shout, "**However will I convince people to add the bot?!**" Well, it's up to you.
+"**But xSerpentine!**" You shout, "**However will I convince people to add the bot?!**" Well, it's up to you.
 Unlike Anubis, Qetesh is a porn bot - meaning it will be a lot easier to convince people on discord to add it, as most people on discord are degenerates.
 However, if you are having trouble with trust issues, there are a few resources I haved provided in a Social Engineering folder to help you gain **trust**, the most important thing to possses.

 - A .txt file containing all the bots code without any malicious functions.